School of Statistical Thinking

 The education program at ISM dates back to 1944, the year of founding.
 The Ministry of Education installed a training center within ISM to foster technicians in numerical computation.
 After the World War II, this training center was relaunched in 1947 to develop pollsters and census takers.
 It helped to cultivate professionals in the field of statistical surveys, while a growing number of entries from business and industry coming for various types of training were also observed.

-In the 2017 academic year, 13 courses (including Leading DAT Lectures) were held and the number of participants was 968.
-The total number of courses held from 1969 to March, 2018 was 362, with a total of 25,991 participants.
-These courses covered a wide range of fields from basic to applied statistics.
+In FY 2019, 9 lectures and one course (including Leading DAT) were held and the number of participants was 878.
+The total numbers of lectures and courses held from 1969 to March, 2020 were 382 and 3 respectively, with a total of 27,899 participants.
+These lectures covered a wide range of fields from basic to applied statistics.
 The schedule of tutorial courses can be found on the website(Japanese) of the Institute of Statistical Mathematics.